kalessil/phpinspectionsea/docs/control-flow.md

 ## 'list(...) = ' usage possible

 Since PHP 5.5 it's possible to use mass-assignments from array with 'list($variable, ...) = $array'.
-Additionally to code compactness and performance, you'll notice if data array contains any un-used entries.
+Additionally, to code compactness and performance, you'll notice if data array contains any un-used entries.

 ```php
     /* before */